ander428/JohnHopkins_COVID-19/data_dictionaries.md

 # Data Dictionaries

+## Pandemic Sources

-## COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University
+### COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University

 This database was the inspiration for ths project.
 Having numerous factors about the pandemic on a domestic and international level, this database includes confirmed cases and deaths down to the county level along with total recoveries at an international level.